ThomasHepworth/PersonalDevTools/blog/src/pages/about.md

 - **🧗 Bouldering** - The perfect antidote to desk work, and to bad posture.
 - **💡 Learning in Public** - This blog is my way of processing ideas, documenting what I've learned, and occasionally sharing things I find interesting.

-I'm also trying to grow my very own avocado tree 🥑🌳.
-If that's successful, expect exciting updates…
+I'm also trying to grow my very own avocado tree.
+If that's successful, expect exciting updates...

 The [mini blog](/sparks) is where I dump quick snippets, useful links, and half-formed thoughts.